neuropsychology/NeuroKit/README.rst

 changes pertaining to the appearance of stimuli), interval-related analysis can be applied on the entire 20s duration to investigate how physiology fluctuates in general.
-In this case, using `bio_analyze()` will compute features such as rate characteristics (in particular, variability metrices) and peak characteristics.
+In this case, using `bio_analyze()` will compute features such as rate characteristics (in particular, variability metrics) and peak characteristics.

 - `Interval-related example <https://neurokit2.readthedocs.io/en/latest/examples/intervalrelated.html>`_